 I am very patient and down to earth with students.
 Having a good relationship with them is essential to building the trust needed for them to be comfortable in taking the risk to solve a problem independently.

-I have experience teaching Biology, Algebra, and Geometry at the high school level.
-I also tutor math subjects ranging from algebra to calculus and science subjects such as chemistry, physics, and biology at the Math and Science Center for Killeen ISD.
+I have experience teaching Biology, Algebra, Geometry, Pre-Calculus, and AP Calculus AB at the high school level and I've taught College Algebra.
+I also tutored math subjects ranging from algebra to calculus and science subjects such as chemistry, physics, and biology at the Math and Science Center for Killeen ISD.

 Besides being a teaching professional, I also enjoy playing tennis, doing anything outdoors, studying the Bible, and painting.